Philip Bernatz: Work on thymoma

 Bernatz rapidly acquired clinical experience with the treatment of thymoma, a potentially-aggressive mediastinal neoplasm which can be associated with myasthenia gravis and other paraneoplastic syndromes.

 Together with Edward Harrison, a pathologist, and Oscar Clagett, another thoracic surgeon, Bernatz studied accrued clinicopathologic data from the management of more than 100 patients with thymoma.
 That information formed the substrate for creation of the first practical histopathologic categorization of thymoma in 1961, an approach that is still in use today as the "Bernatz classification."
 Additional studies were done throughout the next two decades on factors that influence the prognosis of patients with thymoma.

 Other professional achievements

 Bernatz lectured actively and internationally on the surgery of the thymus, in the latter part of the twentieth century.
 He served as director of the American Board of Thoracic Surgery from 1977 to 1983, and was named the Stuart Harrington (S. W. Harrington) Professor of Surgery in the Mayo Medical School in 1981.
-Bernatz also served two terms as President of the Mayo Clinic.
+Bernatz also served two terms as president of the Mayo Clinic.
 During his 45-year career, Bernatz authored or coauthored more than 150 peer-reviewed papers in the medical literature, as well as several books and book chapters on thoracic surgery.
 Despite his professional preeminence, he was known as a thoughtful, kind, and modest individual who supported the academic endeavors of many young physicians.

 Personal information

 Bernatz was married twice.
 His first wife, Marilyn, predeceased him in the early 1980s, and his second wife, Corene, survived him.
-Bernatz had three children and seven grandchildren.
-He is buried in Rochester, Minnesota.
+He had three children and seven grandchildren.